MuhamedHamdi99/Book-Store/README.txt

 - This app allow you to add or delete or edit books .

-> first you should run app and firfox of any website ,enter this link "localhost:8060" .
+> first you should run app and open firfox or any website ,enter this link "localhost:8060" .

 This link take you to home page ,in nav bar you find links :